History of the Whig Party (United States): Election of 1844

 Beginning in mid-1842, Tyler increasingly began to court Democrats, appointing them to his Cabinet and other positions.
 At the same time, many Whig state organizations repudiated the Tyler administration and endorsed Clay as the party's candidate in the 1844 presidential election.
 After Webster resigned from the Cabinet in May 1843 following the conclusion of the Webster–Ashburton Treaty, Tyler made the annexation of Texas his key priority.
 The annexation of Texas was widely viewed as a pro-slavery initiative as it would add another slave state to the union, and most leaders of both parties opposed opening the question of annexation in 1843 due to the fear of stoking the debate over slavery.
 Tyler was nonetheless determined to pursue annexation because he believed that the British conspired to abolish slavery in Texas (Note: In actuality, the government of British Prime Minister Robert Peel had little interest in pushing abolitionism in Texas.) and because he saw the issue as a means to reelection, either through the Democratic Party or through a new party.
 In April 1844, Secretary of State John C. Calhoun reached a treaty with Texas providing for the annexation of that country.

 Clay and Van Buren, the two front-runners for major party presidential nominations in the 1844 election, both announced their opposition to annexation, and the Senate blocked the annexation treaty.
 To the surprise of Clay and other Whigs, the 1844 Democratic National Convention rejected Van Buren in favor of James K. Polk and established a platform calling for the acquisition of both Texas and Oregon Country.
 A protege of Andrew Jackson, Polk had hoped to win the vice presidential nomination prior to the convention, but Democratic delegates instead made Polk the first "dark horse" presidential nominee in U.S. history.
 Having won the presidential nomination at the 1844 Whig National Convention unopposed, Clay and other Whigs were initially confident that they would defeat the divided Democrats and their relatively obscure candidate.
 However, Democratic leaders were able to convince all three of Van Buren, Calhoun, and Tyler to support Polk, bolstering the Democratic campaign.
 Ultimately, Polk won the election, taking 49.5 of the popular vote and a majority of the electoral vote; the swing of just over one percent of the vote in New York would have given Clay the victory.
 Southern voters responded to Polk's calls for annexation, while in the North, Democrats benefited from the growing animosity towards the Whig Party among Catholic and foreign-born voters.
-Though Clay refrained from making nativist appeals during the campaign, his running mate, Theodore Frelinghuysen, was publicly associated with nativist and anti-Catholic groups.
+Though Clay distanced himself from this nativist approach during the campaign, his running mate, Theodore Frelinghuysen, was publicly associated with this nativist and anti-Catholic rhetoric.